 See what it's like to study art at Washburn!

-When: Friday, March 31, 2023
+When: Friday, November 3, 2023

 Where: Art Building, Washburn University Campus

-High School Art Day is a free, day-long event specially designed to introduce high school students interested in art to the faculty, facilities, and features of Washburn University.
-You'll attend a variety of art workshops taught by Washburn University Art Department faculty and advanced art students, and can enter an art exhibit and competition exclusively for those who attend High School Art Day.
+High School Art Day is a free, day-long event specially designed to introduce high school students interested in art to the faculty, facilities and features of Washburn University.
+You'll attend a variety of art workshops taught by Washburn University Art Department faculty and advanced art students, and you can enter an art exhibit and competition exclusively for those who attend High School Art Day.

-High School Art Day is open to all high school students, but advanced art students who are considering studying art or art education at a public university such as Washburn, would benefit most.
+High School Art Day is open to all high school students, but advanced art students who are considering studying art or art education at a public university such as Washburn would benefit most.

 Art students work on a computer.